 The SS Enid Victory (MCV-712), a Victory ship built by the Permanente Metals Corporation was laid down on May 17, 1945, and christened on June 27, the same year.
-During its activity, the ship carried a complement of 62 Merchant Marine and 28 US Naval Armed Guards and had served during World War II, the Vietnam War, and the Korea War.
-Asbestos exposure was common in poorly-ventilated boiler rooms and engineering spaces of such ships.
-While on the way to Vietnam, an explosion took place in the engine room of the ship and was unable to return to port as a result of the damaged steering engine.
+During its activity, the ship carried a complement of 62 Merchant Marine and 28 US Naval Armed Guards and had served during World War II, the Vietnam War, and the Korean War.
+Asbestos exposure occurred aboard this ship in its poorly-ventilated boiler rooms and engineering spaces.
+While on the way to Vietnam, an explosion took place in the engine room of the ship and it was unable to return to port as a result of the damaged steering engine.
 The ship was sold for scrapping in August 1993.